apache/gravitino/docs/integration-test.md

 # How to Run Integration Tests

 ## Introduction
 The `integration-test` module contains test cases that serve as integration tests to ensure the correctness of the Graviton Server, API, and Client.
-You can run these tests locally or on GitHub Actions.
+These tests can be run locally or on GitHub Actions.

-## Running on GitHub Actions
-When you submit a pull request to the `main` branch, GitHub Actions will automatically run the integration tests.
-You can view the test results in the `Actions` tab of the pull request page.
-The integration tests are executed in the following steps:

-1. If you set the `build docker image` label in the pull request, GitHub Actions will trigger the build of all Docker images under the `./dev/docker/` directory.
-This step usually takes around 10 minutes.
-If you have made changes to the Dockerfile, you need to set the `build docker image` label in the pull request.
-2. If you do not set the `build docker image` label in the pull request, GitHub Actions will pull the Docker image `datastrato/graviton-ci-hive:latest` from the Docker Hub repository.
-This step usually takes around 15 seconds.
-3. The Docker image is then run in the GitHub Actions environment.
-4. If you set the `debug action` label in the pull request, GitHub Actions will run an SSH server with `csexton/debugger-action@master`, allowing you to remotely log in to the Actions environment for debugging purposes.
-5. The Graviton project is compiled and packaged in the `distribution` directory using the `./gradlew compileDistribution` command.
-6. The integration test cases in the `integration-test` module are executed using the `./gradlew integrationTest` command.
-7. The Docker image is stopped.
-8. The test environment is cleaned up.
+## Test Modes
+### Using MiniGraviton Embedded Server
+The MiniGraviton is a lightweight Graviton Server that is embedded in the integration test module.
+It provides full Graviton Server functionality and supports the following abilities:

+- Running a Graviton Server in a single thread
+- Starting a Jetty Server to provide the Graviton Server API, using a random port to avoid port conflicts
+- Using a random storage path to store backend data, which is deleted when MiniGraviton is stopped

 ## Running Locally
 Before running the tests, make sure Docker is installed.